martindale/toshi/README.md

 ## Comparison to bitcoind

 Toshi is written in Ruby and uses a PostgreSQL datastore.
 Bitcoind is written in C++ and uses LevelDB.
 Bitcoind is much faster at syncing with the blockchain, but provides a limited interface to blockchain data through LevelDB.
 Toshi is slower to sync but allows much more complex queries against the blockchain in SQL.
 This makes it easier to create web applications or to do blockchain analysis.

-## Docs TODO

- * double check if Heroku setup steps work
- * add heroku deploy button?
- * DONE comparison to bitcoind? (language, performance, etc)
- * check docker example - does this work?
- * push a ruby gem?
- * do we still need to add pagination to blocks/txns?
- * why does push tx only allow hex or binary? can we support all three?
- * i think we should add an api call that returns the current height of the blockchain? /blockchainheight
- * document websocket?

 ## Usage